zeuscsc/Obsidian-Notes/Audio/Wave-U-Net.md

+The Wave-U-Net is a [[convolutional neural network]] designed for [[audio]] source separation tasks that works directly on the raw [[audio]] waveform.
+It is an adaptation of the [[U-Net convolutional architecture]] to the one-dimensional time domain.
+The network uses a series of downsampling and upsampling blocks to compute features on multiple scales/levels of abstraction and time resolution, which are then combined to make a prediction.
+The Wave-U-Net participated in the SiSec separation campaign and achieved good performance despite using a limited dataset compared to other submissions.

-The Wave-U-Net is a [[Convolutional Neural Network]] applicable to audio source separation tasks, which works directly on the raw audio waveform, presented in [this paper](https://arxiv.org/abs/1806.03185).
+The Wave-U-Net is a [[Convolutional Neural Network]] applicable to [[audio]] source separation tasks, which works directly on the raw [[audio]] waveform, presented in [this paper](https://arxiv.org/abs/1806.03185).

-The Wave-U-Net is an adaptation of the [[U-Net convolutional architecture]] to the one-dimensional time domain to perform end-to-end audio source separation.
+The Wave-U-Net is an adaptation of the [[U-Net convolutional architecture]] to the one-dimensional time domain to perform end-to-end [[audio]] source separation.
 Through a series of downsampling and upsampling blocks, which involve 1D convolutions combined with a down-/upsampling process, features are computed on multiple scales/levels of abstraction and time resolution, and combined to make a prediction.

 See the diagram below for a summary of the network architecture.